Protect, care and invest to create a better borough.

 The financial challenge

-Years of austerity, recovery from the Covid pandemic and now a national cost of living crisis mean that making ends meet has never been more challenging for the council.
+Years of austerity, recovery from the pandemic and the cost of living crisis mean that making ends meet has never been more challenging for local authorities.

 Key points in our budget

 Every year, we formally review and set our budget plans.
 Our most recent budget covers the period 2024/2025 to 2027/2028.

 View summaries of the key points in our budget below.